 It’s these guys who cause us to forget why our leadership principles are up on the wall in the first place.

 I give you an example.
 I worked for a place where an overpowered corporate lawyer had say in virtually every decision made.
 His reach was incredible.
 Unfortunately, his first major travail as a young lawyer decades before had been a disaster caused by loose standards.
 Thousands died.
 After that point, every choice was viewed through the lens of worst possible outcomes.
 As a result of his risk aversion, terminations that should’ve been made years before were not made because of this amorphous and undefinable shadow monster called “risk”; daring business plans were not executed because hearts might be wounded, labor boards called, and pearls clutched.
 The stagnated cesspool of brash underperformers in a company which had no purpose defied description.
-I called it “cesspression” because we lived in a cesspool of ne’er-do-wells with no avenue to elevate our standing from our depression.
+I called it “cesspression” because we lived in a cesspool of ne’er-do-wells with no avenue to alleviate our depression.
 It was awful.

 I took it upon myself to terminate several of the underperformers in my region for: